2020 Western Kentucky Hilltoppers football team

 The 2020 Western Kentucky Hilltoppers football team (WKU) represented Western Kentucky University in the 2020 NCAA Division I FBS football season.
 The Hilltoppers played their home games at the Houchens Industries–L. T. Smith Stadium in Bowling Green, Kentucky, as members of the East Division of Conference USA (C–USA).
 They were led by second-year head coach Tyson Helton.

-Previous season

-The Hilltoppers finished the 2019 regular season 9–4, 6–2 in CUSA which they tied for second in the East Division with Marshall.
-The team was invited to play in the First Responder Bowl against Western Michigan, where the Hilltoppers took their ninth win of the season.